 You and your child can still enjoy holiday treats from time to time, and often, you can find healthier versions of your favorites.
 Consider some healthy food swaps when planning your holiday meals:

-- Add several healthier options to your menu such as salad and sautéed greens beans with almonds rather than green bean casserole.
+- Add several healthier options to the menu, such as salad and sautéed greens beans with almonds rather than green bean casserole.

 - Did you know that low-fat Greek yogurt can be a great substitute ingredient in mashed potatoes?
 When making mashed potatoes, use low-fat or skim milk rather than whole milk or half-and-half.
-You can even use low-fat Greek yogurt instead of butter milk.
-In addition, add some pureed cauliflower to add flavor and fiber to your dish.
+You can even use low-fat Greek yogurt instead of buttermilk.
+In addition, include some pureed cauliflower to add flavor and fiber to your dish.

 - Remove some of the top crust on the apple pie to reduce your calorie and fat intake.

 - Bake cored apples, stuff them with cranberry relish and top them with a dollop of whipped cream for a healthier dessert option.